adam-samuel18/bn-dataengineering-challenge/README.md

 Meanwhile the models in the mart layer are materialised as tables since we expect them to be regularly queried.

-### Sources
+#### Sources

 The bluesky.events file is listed as a source.
 I have included a source freshness snapshot.
 In production this would be run reguarly so it is useful to know how up to date the source data is.

-### Staging
+#### Staging

 In the staging layer the json event data is flattened and data types are cast.

-### Intermediate
+#### Intermediate

 Since this is a very simple pipeline I haven't included any intermediate models.
 However in production I would normally use this layer for joins, unions, and more complex calculations.
 I often utilise dbt macros (particularly dbt utils surrogate key and dbt union relations) to keep my code concise.

-### Marts
+#### Marts

 This layer contains the production ready data.
 I've added post hooks to the models to write the data to csv files in the metrics/ folder

-### Tests
+#### Tests

-I've added some unique and not null tests in the marts layer to ensure that the primary keys don't contain duplicates.
+There are some unique and not null tests in the marts layer to ensure that the primary keys don't contain duplicates.
 I often add tests and create slack alerts for these so that any data issues are caught quickly.

-### Tags
+#### Tags

-I've added tags to the models.
-While they don't do anything in this pipeline, I usually use these tags to dictate when the pipelines run.
+Tags were added to the models.
+While they don't do anything in this pipeline, which can be used to dictate when the pipelines run.

-## Code Linting
+## Productionising the Code

-The code linting packages that I would normally use in production are:
+The following changes would be made to run the code in production.

+### CI/CD

+The following could be created using Github workflows:
-- sqlfluff - for dbt models
+* pre-hooks to lint the code - black and flake8 for python, sqlfluff for dbt models, yaml-lint for yml files
-- black & flake8 - for python scripts
+* post-hooks to generate and upload the dbt docs to an s3 bucket

+Linting the code would ensure that high coding standards are upheld.
+Generating dbt docs would enable one to easily see data lineage while also enabling the possibility of running models using `--defer` flag, saving compute resources since the upstream tables wouldn't require rebuilding in dev.

+### Secrets Management

+While this particular pipeline doesn't require any secrets, in a real production pipeline secrets would have to be managed securely, for example by storing them in AWS secrets manager.

+### dbt Targets

+There would be separate targets for dev and prod.
+For dev each user would have their own schema in the data warehouse where their dev runs are stored.

+### Pull Request Template

+A pull request template would be created to ensure that high standards are upheld.
+For example the user who committed the pull request will need to demonstrate that all dbt models and tests have passed and show sufficient verification to ensure that the data is accurate (e.g. comparing the output to the source data).
+Ensuring data integrity is of utmost importance for a company that wants to become more data driven.

+### Orchestration

+An orchestrator such as Airflow or Dagster would be used in production to ensure that models are run in the correct order and to enable easy viewing of the data lineage.

+### Monitoring

+Results of the dbt runs and tests would be sent to a slack channel so that the data team is alerted if there are any failures.

+### Storage

+The raw bluesky.events files would be sent to a storage bucket (e.g. S3 or GCP bucket).
+The tables and views would be stored in a data warehouse, e.g. Snowflake or Bigquery.

+### Containerisation

+In production the code would be run inside a container on AWS or GCP rather than locally on a laptop to ensure reliability and robustness in the pipeline.

+In development, while running the code in a virtual environment is often sufficient it would be better to run the code inside a dev container to ensure an exact replica of the conditions inside the production container.

 ## Additional Metric - Posts by time of day